cicero78M/PenmasNews/README.md

 ```
 An example file `.env.example` is provided.

+If OAuth login fails after choosing an account, ensure `BLOGGER_CLIENT_ID` matches the OAuth 2.0 client configured for your Android package and SHA1.
+You can inspect runtime logs by tapping **Lihat Debug Log** on the Editorial Calendar screen.

 ## Formulir Asistensi AI

 Halaman ini kini berfokus pada pencatatan data penyidikan.
 Selain tanggal,